fixie-ai/hisanta/README.md

 # Hi Santa!

-This is the source code for the [Hi Santa](https://hisanta.ai) app, developed by [Fixie](https://fixie.ai).
+This is the source code for the Hi Santa app, developed by [Fixie](https://fixie.ai).
-This is an AI-powered app that lets you make phone calls to Santa, Mrs. Claus, and other characters.
+This was an AI-powered app that let you make phone calls to Santa, Mrs. Claus, and other characters.
-It's powered by Fixie's platform for building voice-powered AI applications.
-Learn more at https://fixie.ai/voice.
+It was powered by Fixie's platform for building voice-powered AI applications.

+The experiment was featured on [GeekWire](https://www.geekwire.com/2023/startup-creates-ai-santa-using-its-tech-to-facilitate-believable-voice-calls-for-the-naughty-and-nice/).

 ## Development and running locally